simonmicro/Dear-Templates/Nginx - Proxyserver.md

 add_header X-Clacks-Overhead "GNU Terry Pratchett";
 add_header X-Cat "😸";
 client_max_body_size 256M; # Well, the default is somewhat small...
-server_tokens off; # Nobody must know what potential security problems you have!
+client_body_buffer_size 32M; # If the client body is greater than this it will be buffered by a file, which also causes warnings - the default is too small... server_tokens off; # Nobody must know what potential security problems you have!

 server {